matter-labs-archive/DeploymentTools/README.md

     node toyBenchmark.js
 ```

 Depending on the size of your docker you results will vary.
 Test in limited environment with 2 CPUs and 2GB of memory shows 350-500 TPS, limited primary by small database in the container.
+There are hyperparameters for a test that is written in JS, such as how many parallel requests are allowed and what is the largest UTXO set size.
+You can vary those, but incresing the number of parallet requests, for example, may require system tuning (ulimits).

 ## List of allowed accounts for further use of API calls